jancvek/LibraryCheckConsoleApp/README.md

 >rights need to be set for folder apps on RPI
 > Install webdriver `sudo apt-get install chromium-chromedriver`
 > After that webdriver is installed: **/usr/lib/chromium-browser/chromedriver**

+You can run it with webmin app -> go to scheduled cron jobs and run it